tpet/nav_utils/README.md

 The `tf_connect` node allows to connect multiple disconnected TF trees by defining coincident frames.

+## `odom_twist_to_child_frame`

+Some robot drivers incorrectly publish twist in odom frame instead of body frame.
+This node fixes it.

+## `odom_recompute_twist`

+Some robot drivers do not publish twist or publish a wrong one.
+This node computes it from differences of the poses.

 # Nodelets

 As above, in nodelets.